jaindheerain/Google_Interview_University/README.md

 # Challenge
 Life is a challenge.
 Inorder to accomplish anything great remembered for.
 You need 3 things HARD WORK + BLOOD + PERSEVERANCE = UNSTOPPABLE.
 I challenge myself, I will push my local directory into my github.
 If I had completed 100% of a particular topic.
+# Whats important ?
+Most important part of this repository is to show that I want to make it successful and working prototype inorder to help anyone to reach their goals in the field of competitive programming and helping them to crack their interviews.
+So go Rise and Shine.
+Work your Ass off !
+I dont want to be an average guy for rest of my life.
+I want to be someone worth remebered for the work I do.
+I want to live upto my potential.
+I dont want someone to judge me about my capabilities and what I can do with my life.
+So now the most important part YOU DO IT WHEN ODDS ARE NOT IN YOUR TURN AS ELON MUSK DID!